 The area of Bagan is known to have the largest concentration of Buddhist temples in the entire world.
 Many of these buildings here were actually built around the early 1000’s to 1100’s, when it was the capital of the Pagan Kingdom.
 Here you’ll be able to find thousands of these ancient relics scattered all around the area.

 Although a lot of these buildings have been destroyed, some are carefully being restored back to its original build.
-These buildings range in all different sizes and shapes which makes it a very interesting sight to see.
+These buildings range in all different sizes and shapes which makes it one of the more interesting historical sites to see.

 Visitors who come here can find a variety of methods to explore the area from either riding old bicycles to taking a hot air balloon or even hiring a horse cart carriage.
 All of these methods will each provide their own style and uniqueness that’ll make your experience a lot more magical.